tgyuner/MarsRover/README.md

 #
 Assume that the square directly North from (x, y) is (x, y+1).

+## Constants
+- When a Plateau is created, the bottom right co-ordinates are always (0, 0)
+- The square directly North from (x, y) is (x, y + 1)
+- The test input and output is always the same, clean and present, so this doesn't need to be validated
+- motion types Left, right, Move

+## Development Environment
+* C# 8.0
+* NUnit
+* .Net Core 3.1

 ## Input

 The first line of input is the upper-right coordinates of the plateau, the lower-left coordinates are assumed to be 0,0.